andreaspacher/academic-publishers/README.md

 As for the results, see the the `Output`-folder, or browse through the final list at https://ooir.org/journals/.

+In total, this project found 25.816 journals belonging to 137 publishers.

 ## Data Sources

 ### Publishers